niels-slotboom/notes/Submanifolds.typ

   $
     R(X,Y)Z = 0,quad forall X,Y,Z in Gamma(T cal(M)),
   $
-  If our earlier naive @naiveGuessAmbientIntrinsicCurvature[guess] were correct, this would imply that
+  If our earlier naïve @naiveGuessAmbientIntrinsicCurvature[guess] were correct, this would imply that
   $
     macron(R)(X,Y)Z = P(R(X,Y)Z) = 0,
   $
   and thus that the intrinsic curvature vanishes as well.

-  This already casts doubt on our naive guess---after all, the word "sphere" does not readily evoke "flatness".
+  This already casts doubt on our naïve guess---after all, the word "sphere" does not readily evoke "flatness".
 Let us indulge this suspicion and compute the components of the intrinsic curvature explicitly to see where the discrepancy lies.
 We already derived the induced connection coefficients for this foliation in @sectionInducedConnectionExample, arriving at the following non-zero Christoffel symbols:
   $
     tensor(macron(Gamma), +theta, -phi phi) -sin theta cos theta, wide tensor(macron(Gamma), +phi, -theta phi) = tensor(macron(Gamma), +phi, -phi theta) = cot theta.